One of the assignments for my photography class was to find people, places or things that … Read more

 Go on an adventure with our mid-semester excursion option to Thailand’s culture-rich cities and beautiful beaches

 Hit the ground running with our activity-filled Orientation Program in Queenstown, known as the ‘adventure capital of the world’.
-There are few places more scenic than your new home, and we take you to some of the most picturesque spots on the South Island with excursions ranging from jet boating through Middle Earth to touring the world renowned Central Otago wineries.
+There are few places more scenic than your new host country, and we take you to some of the most picturesque spots on the South Island with excursions ranging from jet boating through Middle Earth and journeying through the striking Milford Sound fiord, to dining high above Queenstown while enjoying panoramic views.
 You’ll also get plenty of time to explore on your own and choose your own adventure - bungy jumping anyone?

 No orientation to New Zealand is complete without an introduction to Maori culture.
-Spend time with Maori guides, who provide an introduction to their history and culture as well as insight into how Maori culture influences contemporary New Zealand life.
+Get to know our Maori guides who provide an introduction to their history and culture, as well as insight into how Maori culture influences contemporary New Zealand life.

 Students attending AUT University typically live at Wellesley Student Apartments (WSA), located a three minute walk from AUT’s city campus.
 WSA is a 13-story apartment complex consisting of fully-furnished 4 or 5-bedroom apartments with 2 bathrooms and a fully-equipped open-plan kitchen/lounge.
 Apartments are available as single gender, mixed gender and gay friendly.
 TEAN students live with other international students as well as local students providing a great integrated experience.
 WSA provides a great social environment with regular events such as trips and dinners, as well as arranging community study groups.
 Internet is provided.